 Casa Barry Lodge in Tofo, Mozambique

-After a couple of years commuting between Australia and Mozambique, I submitted my PhD thesis and moved over to Tofo full-time.
-Initially, it was just Andrea and I sitting in a grass shack.
+Initially, it was just Andrea and myself sitting in a grass shack.
 Surprisingly quickly, other people joined us in the shack.
 The program expanded rapidly to the point where we thought it would be best to make it official, and with help from a group of amazing people in the US the non-profit Marine Megafauna Foundation was formed.

 Despite this, whale sharks need our help.
 Their numbers have been dramatically reduced by fisheries, accidental captures in net fisheries, and ship strikes.
 If the current declines persist, we are going to lose this real-life Big Friendly Giant forever.